essraahmed/Data-Deduplication-using-AWS-Lake-Formation-FindMatches/README.md

 AWS Services                        | Description
 ------------                        | -------------
 Amazon S3 (Simple Storage Service)  | used to store and protect any amount of data.
-AWS Glue | ETL service to categorize data for cleaning, enriching and transforming between various data stores.
+AWS Glue | ETL service to categorize data for cleaning, enriching and transforming between data stores.